- On 5 May, 2026

 How much do Sziget tickets cost and what do they include?

-With six full days of music, culture, and experiences, Sziget Festival offers a variety of ticket types to fit different travel plans and budgets.
-Whether you’re coming for a single day or staying the entire week, there’s an option that works for you.
+With multiple days of music, culture, and activities, Sziget offers different ticket options depending on how long you want to stay and your budget.
+Whether you’re visiting for a single day or the full festival, there’s a flexible setup for 2026.

 Can you buy day passes to Sziget?